AdminOfThis/Frequent/README.md

  - **Rollbar** for realtime Exception and Error logging, helps for debugging https://rollbar.com

 ### Build
 The whole project is built with Maven.
-It currently contains two submodules, and the main project.
-The submodules are:
+It currently contains one submodule, and the main project.
+The submodule is:

  - **Util** A generic library which contains convenience methods for writing/loading properties, handling JavaFX problems, initializing Logging and much more.
- - **JavaVersionChecker** A simple mini project which checks the installed Java Version against a minimum requirement, to see if the programm can even start.
-Sits in an extra project, because it gets compiled for Java 1.7 to show an Error Message if neccessary.

 After the main project is checked out, it is required to initialize and update the submodules with `git submodule --init` and `git submodule update --remote`.

 Since the root project contains most of the source code, but root maven projects must be packaged as `pom`, it requires another set of commands to compile it into a `jar` with the help of several Maven plugins.